Tessa Thompson Clarifies Comment About Lena Dunham and Time's Up

 Rich Polk/Getty Images for Disney

-Over the weekend, Tessa Thompson shared a picture of a group of activists and celebrities—including Tarana Burke, Rosario Dawson, Brie Larson and Rashida Jones—crowded together to celebrate their hard work on Time's Up, the anti-sexual harassment movement backed by 300 prominent women in Hollywood.
+Over the weekend, Tessa Thompson shared a picture of a group of activists and celebrities—including Tarana Burke, Rashida Jones, Meryl Streep and Emma Watson—crowded together to celebrate their hard work on Time's Up, the anti-sexual harassment movement backed by 300 prominent women in Hollywood.
 "Why is Lena Dunham there?" one commenter asked.
 "She's part of the problem.
 No thank you to Time's Up."
 Another user brought up Dunham's latest controversy: defending Girls writer Murray Miller, who is accused of rape.
 "I support this initiative and the fight for gender justice and am really glad that the movement is growing," the user said.
 "I however am perplexed by the inclusion of Lena Dunham, a woman who publicly accused a young sexual assault survivor of color, Aurora Perrineau, of lying about her assault."

 (Dunham later apologized for defending Murray, who denies Peerrneau's claims.)